Coping with Terminal Cancer

 The concept of death

-How children and youth view death
+How children and teens view death

 How adults deal with death

 Grief is a natural human response to the loss of a loved one.
-It can manifest itself in many ways.
+It can show itself in many ways.
 Grief moves in and out of stages from disbelief and denial, to anger and guilt, to finding a source of comfort, to eventually adjusting to the loss.

-It is normal for both the dying person and the survivors to experience grief.
+It is normal for both the dying person and the survivors to feel grief.
 For survivors, the grieving process can take many years and many forms.
 The challenge of accepting death and dying as the end stage of life is what the grieving process is all about.

 What is anticipatory grief vs. sudden loss?